Boosting the body’s anti-viral immune response may eliminate aging cells

 Program Affiliations

-The focus of the Demehri laboratory is to determine the immune system's role in maintaining the homeostasis of tissues and regulating the early stages of cancer development.
-The research in the Demehri laboratory aims to harness the beneficial functions of the immune system to promote health and prevent cancer.
-To date, several cancer immunotherapies have been developed with proven efficacy against late-stage cancers; however, the immune system's role in controlling the early development of cancer remains uncertain.
-The research in the Demehri laboratory elucidates the immune mechanisms that drive an immune activation sufficient to prevent cancer formation from pre-cancerous lesions.
-This approach raises an excellent opportunity to discover novel immune pathways that can be leveraged in cancer prevention and therapy.
+The focus of the Demehri laboratory is to determine the role of the immune system in regulating the early stages of cancer development in order to harness its anti-tumor potential for cancer prevention and treatment.
+To date, several cancer immunotherapies have been developed with proven efficacy against late-stage cancers; however, the role of the immune system in preventing the early development of cancer remains uncertain.
+The research in the Demehri laboratory is focused on identifying the immune mechanisms that drive an immune activation sufficient to prevent cancer formation from pre-cancerous lesions.
+This approach raises a great opportunity to discover novel immune pathways that can be leveraged in cancer prevention and therapy.

 Postdoctoral Research Fellow position is available for a highly motivated individual with expertise in immunology, cancer biology and genomics.
 Expertise in biochemical, immunological and mice experimentations are required for this position.